Last updated:1 November 2023

-Being surrounded by ocean, Australia often is referred to as an island continent.
-As a continental landmass it is significantly larger than the many thousands of fringing islands ranging in size from small rocks which are not covered by water at high tide to some more than twice the size of the Australian Capital Territory.
-Among them is the World's largest sand island, Fraser Island.
+Being surrounded by ocean, Australia is often referred to as an island continent.
+As a continental landmass, Australia is significantly larger than its fringing islands.
+These range in size from small rocks which are not covered by water at high tide, to islands which are more than twice the size of the Australian Capital Territory.
+Among Australia’s islands is the world's largest sand island, K'gari.

-Australia also has a number of large islands in the Pacific, Indian and Southern Oceans and the Coral and Timor Seas as part of its External Territories as well as several closer to the mainland which are larger than 1000 square kilometres.
+Australia has a number of large islands in the Pacific, Indian and Southern Oceans and the Coral and Timor Seas which form Australia’s External Territories.
+There are also several islands closer to the Australian mainland which are larger than 1000 square kilometres.

 Calculations on Australia's coastline lengths are taken from Geoscience Australia's GEODATA Coast 100K 2004 database.
 The data is nationally uniform, is sourced primarily from the 1:100 000 scale National Topographic Map Series and is the most authoritative data currently available on the length of Australia's island coastlines.